Alberto Meda

 Alberto Meda (born 1945) is an Italian engineer and designer.
 His work is held in museums around the world.
-He works and lives in Milan.
+He lives in Milan.

 Early life

 Meda was born in Tremezzina, in the Italian province of Como in 1945, and graduated with a laurea in mechanical engineering at the Politecnico di Milano in 1969.

 Career

 In 1973 he became the technical director and head of planning at Kartell, in charge of furniture and plastic laboratory equipment projects.

 Design

 In 1979 he worked as a freelance industrial designer for companies such as Alfa Romeo Auto, Alias, Alessi, Arabia-Finland, Cinelli, Colombo design, Brevetti Gaggia, JCDecaux, Ideal Standard, Luceplan, Legrand, Mandarina Duck, Omron Japan, Philips, Olivetti, and Vitra.